anis3h/Cabinet/README.md

 Run Update-Database to apply the new migration to the database.
 This command creates the database before applying migrations.

 PM:
-Add-Migration -context CabinetContext -project infrastructure TestMigration
+1) Add-Migration -context CabinetContext -project infrastructure TestMigration
+2) Update-Database -context CabinetContext -project infrastructure